gregorydwyer/gregorydwyer.github.io/README.md

 I have an AAS in Audio Recording Technology, 5+ years of electronics repair experience and a couple of years of self taught coding experience prior to my current education.
 My full résumé can be obtained [here](/imgs/Dwyer, Gregory - Resume.pdf).

 ### Projects
-My biggest coding project at this point is a game for Android based on a board game called [British Square](https://play.google.com/store/apps/details?id=firstfrontiergames.britishsquare.apk).
+My biggest coding project at this point is a game for Android, based on a board game called [British Square](https://play.google.com/store/apps/details?id=firstfrontiergames.britishsquare.apk).
 It was written using the AppGameKit engine and uses a C based language.
 Try the HTML5 version [here](/HTML5/British_Squares.html)!

 ## Contact Information
 The best way to get in touch with me is by email.
 I can be reached anytime at gregorydwyer@live.com.